alexpaul/in-app-purchases/manage-subscriptions.md

 ***

-## Receipt shows user has upgraded to a higher level tier
+## Receipt shows user has upgraded to a higher level Subscription tier

 ```
 "latest_receipt_info" =     (